anvaka/VivaGraphJS/README.md

 Tuning layout algorithm
 ----------------------------------------------------
 Graphs vary by their nature.
-Some graphs have hunders nodes and few edges (or links), others connect every node with each other.
+Some graphs has hundreds of nodes and few edges (or links), others connect every node with each other.
 To get the best layout tuning is usually required.
 Consider the following example:

 ```javascript